How to Use Base64

 • JWT tokens

 Base64 is encoding, not encryption.
-Anyone can decode it easily.
+Data is easily decodable.

 Ignoring padding requirements

-Missing or incorrect padding (=) characters can cause decoding errors.
+Missing or incorrect padding can cause decode errors.

-Solution: Always validate Base64 strings and handle padding correctly
+Solution: Always handle padding correctly in your implementation